Optimization-Guided Diffusion for Interactive Scene Generation: Experiments

 \subsection{Further Analysis}

-\textbf{Comparison with other guidance methods.} As shown in \cref{tab:guidance_comparison}, Nexus-$\Omega$ achieves the best overall performance compared to GHC~\cite{jiang2024scenediffuser}, CTG~\cite{zhong2022guided}, and DPS~\cite{zheng2025diffusion}.
+\textbf{Comparison with other guidance methods.} As shown in \cref{tab:guidance_comparison}, Nexus-$\mathrm{\Omega}$ achieves the best overall performance compared to GHC~\cite{jiang2024scenediffuser}, CTG~\cite{zhong2022guided}, and DPS~\cite{zheng2025diffusion}.
 It substantially improves realism, while reducing collision and off-road rates and improving kinematic feasibility.
 These consistent gains translate into a markedly higher overall valid rate compared with gradient-based guidance approaches.
 The results indicate that optimization-guided diffusion exhibits higher convergence stability and more effectively enforces constraints, producing physically consistent scene generations.

 \paragraph{Ablation study} As shown in \cref{tab:guidance_comparison}, removing the Rolling Zero phase leads to smoother but less responsive trajectories: the model performs well on-road but exhibits higher collision rates.
 Using only the Rolling Zero phase (without Warmup) results in severe cumulative autoregressive errors and degraded performance across all metrics.
+Removing phase-specific guidance yields only marginal gains over the base model, suggesting that noise scheduling alone is insufficient to improve generation quality.
 Omitting the KL divergence constraint drastically reduces distributional realism and overall stability.
 The full OMEGA configuration achieves the best balance among realism, smoothness, and safety, yielding the highest valid rate.